lunarmodules/Penlight/docs/penlight.md

     ...
     s = sum(1e8) --returned saved value!

 Penlight is fully compatible with Lua 5.1, 5.2 and LuaJIT 2.
-To ensure this, `utils` also defines the global Lua 5.2 `loadin` function when needed.
-The first argument is the environment of the compiled chunk, the second is the input (either a string or a function) and the third is the source name used in debug information.
-Using `loadin` should reduce the need to call the deprecated function `setfenv`.
+To ensure this, `utils` also defines the global Lua 5.2 [load](http://www.lua.org/work/doc/manual.html#pdf-load) function when needed.

+ * the input (either a string or a function)
+ * the source name used in debug information
+ * the mode is a string that can have either or both of 'b' or 't', depending on whether the source is a binary chunk or text code (default is 'bt')
+ * the environment for the compiled chunk

+Using `load` should reduce the need to call the deprecated function `setfenv`, and make your Lua 5.1 code 5.2-friendly.

 <a id="app"/>
 ### Application Support